pandas-dev/pandas/doc/source/basics.rst

    np.mean(df['one'].values)

-``Series`` also has a method :meth:`~Series.nunique` which will return the number of unique non-na values:
+``Series`` also has a method :meth:`~Series.nunique` which will return the number of unique non-NA values:

 .. ipython:: python